Soccer-Atletico survive scare at Tottenham to reach quarter-finals

 Although they bowed out, Tottenham did so with their pride restored as interim manager Igor Tudor enjoyed his first win in six games since taking charge thanks to a Xavi Simons double.

-Randal Kolo Muani's textbook header from Mathys Tel's cross on the half hour gave Tottenham a halftime lead and hope as the volume in the stadium was cranked up.
+Randal Kolo Muani's textbook header from Mathys Tel's pinpoint cross on the half hour gave Tottenham a halftime lead and hope as the volume in the stadium was cranked up.

-Fuelled with belief, Tottenham should have made it 2-0 as Tel was played in after a slick passing move but instead of squaring to an unmarked team mate he fired goalwards and Juan Musso made a vital save, one of many on the night.
+Fuelled with belief, Tottenham should have made it 2-0 as Tel was played in after a slick passing move but instead of squaring to an unmarked teammate he fired goalwards and Juan Musso made a vital save, one of many on the night.

-Pedro Porro then brought a stunning save from Musso, who was in for first-choice keeper Jan Oblak, and when Hancko made it 2-2 with a glancing header to make it 7-4 on aggregate in the 75th minute, Tottenham's energy finally began to fade.
+Had that gone in, who knows what would have happened?
+But when Hancko made it 2-2 with a glancing header to make it 7-4 on aggregate in the 75th minute, Tottenham's energy levels finally began to fade.

 There was still a sting in the tail though as Simons netted a penalty after being fouled in the area by Jose Maria Gimenez.